 A less common one, but we know of it.
 It sounds like the Tone controls or Loudness are on full even with Tone set Flat, it may appeal to under-25s but Hifi it ain't.
-We heard this with a 1968 Sony TA-1120A amp & 1993 Tannoy 609s.
+We heard this ourselves with a 1968 Sony TA-1120A amp & 1993 Tannoy 609s.
 We used to think before our deeper research that the later speakers were false bass & false treble with a low midrange, but it's just the effect of mismatching.
-All the Tannoy 609 had was a pretty basic crossover & it made no sense.
-The treble was harsh, the bass was stupidly loud & the midrange was therefore recessed.
+All the Tannoy 605 had was a pretty basic crossover & it made no sense.
 We hear our Trio-Kenwood KA-6000 favourite is not a good match with Tannoy HPDs as bass is excessive.
+But having heard another opinion, it seems to take notice of other's opinions as with any 'unqualified source' opinion is not to be taken as fact.
+We write the site on our opinions based on our very wide experience. only that matters to us.
 This mix of low damped speaker & amplifier may be 'fun' if you are young, but it'll tire out the rest of us as it's not bringing a Hifi sound out of either item.
+The treble was harsh, the bass was stupidly loud & the midrange was therefore recessed.

 ALL AMPLIFIERS & RECEIVERS WE'VE TRIED ON 1969 TANNOY GOLDS.